wilfred11/self-attention/readme.md

 values = x.matmul(self.W_value)
 ```

 - The attention scores are being calculated by multiplying the queries and nnd the keys.
-As for multiplying matrices, column and row dimensions need to match, the 'keys' matrix is transposed.
+As for multiplying matrices, column and row dimensions need to match, so the 'keys' matrix is transposed.
 The better the values in the respective vectors in these 2 matrices match, the higher the resulting products.
-The normalized attention scores are softmaxed, in this way different attention scores for a token are comparable and sum up to 1.
+The normalized -by dividing the $QK^T$ product by the square root of the embedding dimensions- attention scores are softmaxed, in this way different attention scores for a token are comparable and sum up to 1.

 ```
 attn_scores = queries.matmul(keys.T)